Morudu7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3.Script to change the user of file hello to betty 4.Script to create a new file called hello
-5.Script that add execute permission to the owner of the file hello
+5.Script that add execute permission to the owner of the file hello 6.Script to add execute permissions to group ,owner and read permissions to other users in file hello